 Associate of Applied Science The goal of the Game Business & Esports Associate of Applied Science degree program is to hone your planning, communication, and content creation skills to be able to connect and engage gaming consumers with brands and events.
 You will understand the various business models within game publishing and esports while also recognizing revenue-generating opportunities within each realm that will serve to engage fans and stakeholders.
 You will grasp the various types of gameplay and their styles of community behavior.
 The curriculum covers the terminology and business structure behind game publishers, event venues and production, and esports teams.
 Completing the Game Business & Esports Associate of Applied Science degree program will equip you with the technical skills required to pursue essential career pathways across the business and operational roles of the evolving gaming industry.

-Credit Hours

-3.0

-Credit Hours
+Code Title Credit Hours

-3.0
+DEP1013 Psychology of Play 3.0

-4.0
+ENC1101 English Composition I 4.0

 Code Title Credit Hours GBE1001 Introduction to the Gaming Industry 4.0